open-contracting/standard/docs/guidance/map/awards_contracts_buyers_suppliers.md

 * Contracts only describing the general contractual conditions, such as a framework agreement,
 * Contracts only describing the specific contractual conditions, such as a contract within a framework agreement.

  Communication between contractual parties that consists of minor specifications of conditions agreed previously (e.g. specifying the time or place of delivery) is not considered a contract.
 Amendments are considered as part of the contract that is being amended.
-Contracts also cover prizes or other rewards (e.g. a follow-up contract) resulting from a design contest.
+Contracts also govern the granting of prizes or other rewards (e.g. a follow-up contract) resulting from a design contest."

 ### Buyer